-(1) Dishonesty, including:

-- (A) Cheating, plagiarism, or other forms of academic dishonesty that are intended to gain unfair academic advantage. - (B) Furnishing false information to a university official, faculty member, or campus office. - (C) Forgery, alteration, or misuse of a university document, key, or identification instrument. - (D) Misrepresenting one's self to be an authorized agent of the university or one of its auxiliaries. - (2) Unauthorized entry into, presence in, use of, or misuse of university property. - (3) Willful, material and substantial disruption or obstruction of a university-related activity, or any on-campus activity. - (4) Participating in an activity that substantially and materially disrupts the normal operations of the university, or infringes on the rights of members of the university community. - (5) Willful, material and substantial obstruction of the free flow of pedestrian or other traffic, on or leading to campus property or an off-campus university related activity. - (6) Disorderly, lewd, indecent, or obscene behavior at a university related activity, or directed toward a member of the university community. - (7) Conduct that threatens or endangers the health or safety of any person within or related to the university community, including physical abuse, threats, intimidation, harassment or sexual misconduct. - (8) Hazing, or conspiracy to haze, as defined in Education Code Sections 32050 and 32051:

-"Hazing" includes any method of initiation or pre-initiation into a student organization, or any pastime or amusement engaged in with respect to such an organization which causes, or is likely to cause bodily danger, physical harm, or personal degradation or disgrace resulting in physical or mental harm, to any student or other person attending any school, community college, college, university or other educational institution in this state; but the term "hazing" does not include customary athletic events or other similar contests or competitions.

-A group of students acting together may be considered a 'student organization' for purposes of this section whether or not they are officially recognized.
-Neither the express or implied consent of a victim of hazing, nor the lack of active participation while hazing is going on is a defense.
+- (1) Dishonesty, including: - (A) Cheating, plagiarism, or other forms of academic dishonesty that are intended to gain unfair academic advantage. - (B) Furnishing false information to a university official, faculty member, or campus office. - (C) Forgery, alteration, or misuse of a university document, key, or identification instrument. - (D) Misrepresenting one's self to be an authorized agent of the university or one of its auxiliaries. - (2) Unauthorized entry into, presence in, use of, or misuse of university property. - (3) Willful, material and substantial disruption or obstruction of a university-related activity, or any on-campus activity. - (4) Participating in an activity that substantially and materially disrupts the normal operations of the university, or infringes on the rights of members of the university community. - (5) Willful, material and substantial obstruction of the free flow of pedestrian or other traffic, on or leading to campus property or an off-campus university related activity. - (6) Disorderly, lewd, indecent, or obscene behavior at a university related activity, or directed toward a member of the university community. - (7) Conduct that threatens or endangers the health or safety of any person within or related to the university community, including physical abuse, threats, intimidation, harassment or sexual misconduct. - (8) Hazing, or conspiracy to haze.
+Hazing is defined as any method of initiation or pre-initiation into a student organization or student body, whether or not the organization or body is officially recognized by an educational institution, which is likely to cause serious bodily injury to any former, current, or prospective student of any school, community college, college, university or other educational institution in this state (Penal Code 245.6), and in addition, any act likely to cause physical harm, personal degradation or disgrace resulting in physical or mental harm, to any former, current, or prospective student of any school, community college, college, university or other educational institution.
+The term "hazing" does not include customary athletic events or school sanctioned events.
+Neither the express or implied consent of a victim of hazing, nor the lack of active participation in a particular hazing incident is a defense.
 Apathy or acquiescence in the presence of hazing is not a neutral act, and is also a violation of this section.